rubrikinc/rubrik-powershell-sdk/docs/powershell/enums/CcpJobType.md

 ### CcpJobType
 Type of cluster job.

-- CLUSTER_CREATE - Create cluster job.
+- CLUSTER_CREATE - Create the Rubrik cluster job.
-- CLUSTER_DELETE - Delete cluster job.
+- CLUSTER_DELETE - Delete the Rubrik cluster job.
-- ADD_NODE - Add a node to cluster.
+- ADD_NODE - Add nodes to a Rubrik cluster.
-- REMOVE_NODE - Remove node from cluster.
+- REMOVE_NODE - Remove nodes from a Rubrik cluster.
+- REPLACE_NODE - Replace a node on a Rubrik cluster.
+- CLUSTER_RECOVER - Recover the Rubrik cluster job.